Historic Zoning Commission

 Staff Recommendation

-Pending additional discussion by the Historic Zoning Commission on the proposed new roof height and pitch, staff recommends approval of Certificate 6-E-24-HZ, subject to the following conditions: 1) all masonry repair and repointing follow NPS specifications; 2) ground-level windows on the façade elevation should be revised to be double-hung windows, with all other final window installations to reflect elevation drawings submitted for HZC review; 3) final site plan to meet City Plans Review and Inspections and City Engineering standards, avoiding creating new front yard parking unless infeasible due to accessibility requirements.
+Pending additional discussion by the Historic Zoning Commission on the proposed rear dormer design, staff recommends approval of Certificate 6-E-24-HZ, subject to the following conditions: 1) all masonry repair and repointing follow NPS specifications; 2) final site plan to meet City Plans Review and Inspections and City Engineering standards, avoiding creating new front yard parking unless infeasible due to accessibility requirements.

 Applicant Request